 The Fish & Duck Marina lies at Pope’s Corner, the point at which the two main Fenland rivers — the Cam & the Old West — join the third great Fenland River, the Great Ouse, before heading north via Ely to meet the sea at The Wash.

-Little history has been uncovered that fills the gap between the 19th Century & today, however we do know that the last known published change was in the 1980s, when the popular Fish & Duck Inn was converted into a licensed riverside discotheque.
+Little history has been uncovered of the gap between the 19th Century & today, however we do know that the last known published change was in the 1980s, when the popular Fish & Duck Inn was converted into a licensed riverside discotheque.

-Around the same time, a marina was developed & opened.
+Around this time, a marina was developed & opened.
 While the marina remains in operation on this site, the pub unfortunately gave up its battle against subsidence & water damage in 2009.

 The marina has changed hands many times since the 1980s and in October 2011 it was taken on by a local couple, Davina and James Harvey, who set about improving the facilities provided by the marina.
-The marina business is now owned and managed by Duncan Simmonds and Tracey Tiley in conjunction with them and they are now working on plans to reinstate the ‘Inn’ & open this special place up to the public again.
+The marina business is now operated by Duncan and Tracey Simmonds, having taken over in 2015.